Skip to content

 What R-value do I need for underfloor insulation in Brisbane?+

 For most SE-QLD homes (NCC Climate Zone 2) R2.0 to R2.5 under the floor is the sensible band, enough to take the chill off the floorboards in winter and the radiant cold off in summer, without overspending on a number this climate doesn't reward.
-We'll tell you honestly if your floor is even worth doing, because in a warm climate underfloor isn't always the win it is down south.
+We'll tell you straight if your floor is even worth doing, because in a warm climate underfloor isn't always the win it is down south.

 How is underfloor insulation installed under a raised floor?+